Hammar History, Family Crest & Coats of Arms

 The surname Hammar was first found in southern Germany and Austria, where the family became noted for its many branches throughout these regions.
 The first individual bearers of this name to be mentioned in ancient chronicles were "meister Hemer der smed " of Breslau, Silesia, in 1356, Hensl Hemerl of Iglau, Bohemia, in 1425, Ulrich Hamerl of Prague in 1390, and Nicolas Hamer of Worms in 1317.

-Important Dates for the Hammar family
+Early History of the Hammar family

 This web page shows only a small excerpt of our Hammar research.
 Another 197 words (14 lines of text) covering the years 1791, 1820, and 1836 are included under the topic Early Hammar History in all our PDF Extended History products and printed products wherever possible.